wonyoung-jang/fllc-scheduler-ga/README.md

 ##### Mutation

 -   `types`: List of mutation operator names to sample from (e.g., `SwapMatch_CrossTimeLocation`, `SwapMatch_SameLocation`, `SwapMatch_SameTime`, `SwapTeam_CrossTimeLocation`, `SwapTeam_SameLocation`, `SwapTeam_SameTime`, `SwapTableSide`, `Inversion`, `Scramble`).

+#### Stagnation Handler:

+-   `enable`: If true, handle stagnation in fitness.
+-   `proportion`: Proportion of schedules that are not better than the first in the threshold for the algorithm to be considered stagnant.
+-   `threshold`: Number of previous generations to compare.

 #### Runtime: